 CB: Olof Mellberg

 Olof Mellberg is best known for playing 7 seasons at Aston Villa as well as spells with Italian side Juventus and Greek side Olympiacos.
-He was a former captain with national team, earning 117 caps.
+He was a former captain with the Swedish national team, earning 117 caps.
 He played in both 2002 and 2006 World Cup Finals as well as the Euro 2000, Euro 2004, Euro 2008 and Euro 2012.
 He won the Guldbollen as Sweden's Football of the Year in 2003.
 He had a feud with Fredrik Ljungberg while both played for Sweden.

 Ake Johansson had 53 caps for Sweden.
 He was a member of the 1958 World Cup team.
 He spent his entire career with IFK Norrköping.
 With IFK Norrköping he owns the club record with 321 appearances.
 He became Swedish champion with his club 6 times (1952, 1956, 1957, 1960, 1962 and 1963)He was Sweden's Player of the Year in 1957.
 He also represented Sweden once in hockey.